Guidebolt/knowledge/docs/README.md

 !!!
 Info

-	Last updated 2021-08-10.
-Version 0.3 alpha (work in progress).
+	Last updated 2021-10-27.
+Version 0.4 alpha (work in progress).
 This is a free technical knowledge-base from our company-perspective.

+## Data Export

+For any reason (ex. offline access, backup, remix), you can [download this resource](https://github.com/Guidebolt/knowledge/archive/master.zip) (markdown-text source files) or explore its [Github repo](https://github.com/guidebolt/knowledge/).

+For identical local UI, use [MkDocs](https://www.mkdocs.org/) static-site-generator with the [Material](https://squidfunk.github.io/mkdocs-material/) theme.

+All data in this resource is licensed as [CC0](https://creativecommons.org/publicdomain/zero/1.0/) where both legally permissible and otherwise legally undefined.

 ## Quick Links